Marjorie Pyles Honzik: Biography

 Honzik was born in Johannesburg, South Africa, to an American family on May 14, 1908.
 She expressed interest in infant and child development from an early age; her interests were formed by observations of cross-cultural differences in the treatment of children in African and European families.

 Honzik moved to California in 1927 to attend University of California, Berkeley, where she obtained her bachelor's degree in Psychology in 1930.
 She also obtained her Master of Arts at University California, Berkeley in 1933.
 After a two-year fellowship at the National Child Research Center in Washington, DC, she returned to her studies at Berkeley, where she completed a PhD in Psychology in 1936.
 While in graduate school, she married a fellow student, Charles H. Honzik, who studied maze learning in rats.

-Honzik spent most of her career employed as a research assistant at the Institute Child Welfare, Berkeley.
+Honzik spent most of her career employed as a research assistant at the Institute of Child Welfare, Berkeley.
 As described by Elliot Turiel, the Institute was a place where women were able to find positions in psychology during a time when women were not hired as faculty.
 Honzik's research, funded by the National Science Foundation, included a 50-year study of parenting.
 From 1952-1960, Honzik taught at Mills College as a lecturer in Child Development.
 Honzik remained affiliated with the University of California, Berkeley until her retirement in 1980.